Hiale/VersionPP/Readme.md

 VALUE "FileVersion", FILE_VERSION_STRING
 VALUE "ProductVersion", PRODUCT_VERSION_STRING

-4. Add #include "VersionNo.h" (or any other header file name) on top of the file.
+4. Add #include "VersionNo.h" (or any other header file name) to top of the file.
 5. Add a new header file to your project.
-Name it like in step 4.
+Name it like as you did in step 4.
 6. Copy the content from VersionNo.h in the template directory to your new file.
-7. Change the variable(s) in accordantly. (see below)
+7. Change the variable(s) in accordantly (see below).

 How to use the header file?
 ---------------------------

-In the header are one or two variables which need to changed.
+In the header are one or two variables which need to be changed.
 Either:
 // ProductVersion 1.0.*.+
 // FileVersion 1.0.*.+
 OR